mlange-42/yarner/guide/src/getting-started.md

 # Getting started

 Yarner is very easy to use from the command line, requiring only two different commands, `yarner init` and `yarner`.
-This chapter demonstrates how to set up a project and extract sources from Marksdown.
+This chapter demonstrates how to set up a project and extract sources from Markdown.

 [[_TOC_]]